 In August 2012 I reviewed the current state of the fledgling South Bay Railway and decided that one section of the layout needed a little more interest.
-An aggressive ground cover had taken over and required constant thinning.
-The ponds and rivers on the layout were always popular so I decided to add a new small creek to the layout.
+An aggressive ground cover had taken over one area of the layout and required constant thinning.
+Since the ponds and rivers on the layout were always popular so I decided to add a new small creek to the layout.

-Rather than have the creek lead to another pond where the runoff drained away underground I designed a 25 foot sluice to deliver the water to an existing river on the front of the layout. existing river on the front of the layout.
+There were some elevation challenges to overcome.
+Rather than have a creek lead to another pond where the runoff drained away underground back to the lake I designed a 25 foot sluice to deliver the water to the area of an already existing river in the front section of the layout.
 This resulted in perfect spot for a mill - elevations permitting.

-The mill is now in full operation and in the video you'll see a couple of locals who have arrived to pick up some milled grain!
-One is a little more industrious than the other.
+The mill is in full operation and in the video you'll see a couple of locals who have arrived to pick up some milled grain as trains pass by!
+One seems to be a little more industrious than the other.

 Murray's Mill viewed from upstream.
 The end of the 25ft long sluiceway can be seen directing water into the control sluice.